Production Function Approach to Analyz ...

 $$\begin{align}&=\left(1+\frac{0}{0.8}\right)\times\left(\frac{1+0.02}{1+0.04}\right)-1\\&=\left(1\right)\times\left(\frac{1.02}{1.04}\right)-1\\ &\approx 0.98077-1=-0.01923\end{align}$$

-So, the Change in the real exchange rate is approximately -1.923%, which means the real exchange rate decreased by approximately 1.923%.
+The change in the real exchange rate is approximately -1.923%, which means the real exchange rate decreased by approximately 1.923%, meaning that an American’s real purchasing power relative to Canadian goods has decreased by 1.923%.

-In this example, the price level in Canada (CAD) went up by 2%, while in the United States (USD), it increased by 4%.
-Although the nominal exchange rate remained the same, the varying inflation rates between the two countries caused the real exchange rate to decline, signifying a real depreciation of the USD concerning the CAD.
+Although the nominal exchange rate remained the same, the varying inflation rates between the two countries caused the real exchange rate to decline, signifying a real depreciation of the USD against the CAD.

 The foreign exchange (FX) market consists of various participants ranging from multi-billion-dollar investment funds to individuals.
 These participants can be broadly categorized into the buy and sell sides.

 Note that the FX market is highly dynamic and complex, with participants having a mix of hedging and speculative motives.
 In the case of public sector participants, public policy motives may also be a factor.
-This dynamic and complex interaction of participants and trading objectives makes it difficult to precisely predict movements in FX rates or describe the FX market with simple characterizations.
+This dynamic and complex interaction of participants and trading objectives in the FX Market makes it difficult to precisely predict movements in FX rates or describe the FX market with simple characterizations.

 The global foreign exchange (FX) market encompasses spot transactions, forward transactions, and FX swaps.
 The Bank for International Settlements (BIS) conducts a triennial survey to analyze the size and distribution of global FX market flows.